 Most coaster enthusiasts will agree that sitting in the front row gives you the best experience.
-First off, you can easily see what is coming without other guests blocking your view.
-Also, you get the full effect of the speed, as there is nothing obstructing the feel of the oncoming air blowing in your face.
+First off, you can easily see what is coming without other Guests blocking your view.
+Also, you get the full effect of the speed, as nothing obstructs the feel of the oncoming air blowing in your face.

-There are theme parks that have designated queue lines for those willing to wait for these seats, but this isn’t the case with Disney.
+There are theme parks with designated queue lines for those willing to wait for these seats, but this isn’t the case with Disney.
 Today, I’m going to talk about ways to increase your chances of getting the front row on many of the Walt Disney World thrill rides.

-There are a handful of rides at the Magic Kingdom that make a difference when sitting in the front row.
+A handful of rides at the Magic Kingdom make a difference when sitting in the front row.
 My favorite is Space Mountain.
 When sitting in the front “seat,” there is really nothing blocking the rider from the waist up.
 It definitely gives the illusion that this ride is faster than the actual 28 mph top speed.
 If you have 3 or more riders, you’ll have at least a 50% shot at one of you sitting in the front.
-However, if you ask politely, cast members will typically allow you to wait for the front seat if you weren’t already assigned that spot.
+However, if you ask politely, Cast Members will typically allow you to wait for the front seat if you weren’t already assigned that spot.

-Now, it is time to discuss one of the best kept secrets in all of Walt Disney World.
-I’m talking about the ability to guarantee a front row seat for both Rock ‘n’ Roller Coaster at Hollywood Studios and Expedition Everest at Animal Kingdom.
-Both of these coasters have small waiting areas for those who request a front seat from the “row assigning” cast members.
-The reason I call this a best kept secret, is that I rarely see anyone taking advantage of this perk.
-The truth is that most guests have no idea about the front row access.
-There are no signs or labels anywhere, and the waiting spot for Everest is actually out of view of those who are next in line for the ride.
-All you have to do is ask the cast member for the front, and they will direct you into this area.
-Most of the time, you will only wait for one or two coasters before you are sent up to the front.
+Now, it is time to discuss one of the best-kept secrets in all of Walt Disney World.
+I’m talking about the ability to guarantee a front-row seat for both Rock ‘n’ Roller Coaster at Hollywood Studios and Expedition Everest at Animal Kingdom.
+These coasters have small waiting areas for those who request a front seat from the “row assigning” Cast Members.
+I call this a best-kept secret because I rarely see anyone taking advantage of this perk.
+The truth is that most Guests have no idea about the front row access.
+There are no signs or labels anywhere, and the waiting spot for Everest is actually out of view of those next in line for the ride.
+All you have to do is ask the Cast Member for the front, and they will direct you into this area.
+You will most of the time only wait for one or two coasters before you are sent up to the front.